microsoftgraph/microsoft-graph-comms-samples/Samples/LocalMediaSamples/AudioVideoPlaybackBot/README Release Notes.md

 03/07/2018

 New SDK drop.
-1. Added `IStatefulClient.TerminateAsync(bool onlyMedia, TimeSpan timeout);`  SDK supports couple flavors of cleanup:
+1. Added `ICommunicationsClient.TerminateAsync(bool onlyMedia, TimeSpan timeout);`  SDK supports couple flavors of cleanup:
    1. **Recommended:** `TerminateAsync(false, timeout)` will terminate all existing calls, terminate the media platform, shut down background threads, and dispose internal objects.
 Setting `timeout` will still terminate the media platform, shut down background threads, and dispose internal objects, but it will limit the time spent waiting for calls to be terminated.
-   2. `IStatefulClient.TermianteAsync(true, timeout)` will only terminate the media platform.
+   2. `ICommunicationsClient.TermianteAsync(true, timeout)` will only terminate the media platform.
 In this instance the `timeout` parameter is ignored.
-   3. `IStatefulClient.TerminateAsync(timeout)` is used for media hosted on MSFT cloud, and not relevant in this drop.
+   3. `ICommunicationsClient.TerminateAsync(timeout)` is used for media hosted on MSFT cloud, and not relevant in this drop.
 2. The termination state now also bubbles up in the call.OnUpdated notification.

 If bots wish to shut down cleanly, we recommend the following: